Table of Contents:

 Ring signatures and zk-SNARKs are fundamental cryptographic privacy tools with real-world use cases.
 While they both have shortcomings, they have completely different working mechanism and serve different purposes.

-Both tools have furthered the cause of blockchain privacy and remain widely in use today by some of the world's most anonymous cryptocurrencies.
+Both ring signatures and zkSNARKs have furthered the cause of blockchain privacy and remain widely in use today by some of the world's most anonymous cryptocurrencies.
 There is no right or wrong when it comes to which one to use, just different possibilities, limitations, and prospects.

 If you enjoyed this article, make sure to sign up to our newsletter to continue receiving others like it!